natgo/wt-wiki-scraper/wikitext-transpiled/ground/Panther%20A.md

 As with all other Panther-series medium tanks, it is best played in a supporting role or as a front-line offensive tank due to its agility.
 The cannon mounted is more than forgiving and powerful enough to destroy any potential target, so use it to an advantage; long-range shooting is effective as the muzzle velocity is extremely high, owing to the long-barreled 75 mm, the penetration values are more than capable of punching through any opposing armour, and the shell weight will, if the shell penetrates, consistently deal decent amounts of crew and module damage, if not immediately make the target on combat ineffective.

+Sniping may be a fun and tempting strategy but you can get outmatched at those longer ranges where your fast turret reload and turret traverse no longer matter.
+A good strategy is to push objectives with the panther A considering it has the improved turret traverse and thus is able to fight in both the city and the plains, but it prefers the plains.
+Do not attempt to use the panther like a tiger, and that is being a meatshield breakthrough tank.
+Instead, Spearhead assaults on objectives and flank the enemy.
+Your gun will be able to take care of most targets medium to close range and your armour should do its job.
+If you move methodically behind cover or on flanking routes you should be able to destroy many tanks.
+You can brawl quite well if you watch your flanks and flank others.

+Another viable strategy is ambushes.
+The good camouflage for the tank can hide you if you hide behind a bush.
+Hide near a choke point and hope an enemy tank comes by.

 Because Panthers have relatively weak side armour that even 20 mm autocannons can penetrate it, most enemies would make it their goal to flank around and penetrate the Panther's side armour (it does not help that the Panther's target profile is much larger from the side compared to the front as well).
 The Panther A's significantly improve turret traverse speed makes it better able to counter this trick than the Panther D, but it can still struggle against enemies that are moving at high speed like Shermans and T-34-85 at close ranges.

 As the Panther's suspension rocks violently during the start and stop of the tank movement, it is recommended to not drive too fast when enemies are expected to be close by in order to reduce the gun sway and gun sight stabilization.